Bias in curricula: United States

 Multiple allegations towards the teaching of United States history exist, from the representation of slavery in the United States to the historical presentation of Native Americans across American history.
 American history textbooks have also been accused of being Eurocentric and overly patriotic.

 On the political left, professors Howard Zinn and James Loewen allege that United States history as presented in school textbooks has a conservative bias.
 A People's History of the United States, by American historian and political scientist Zinn, seeks to present American history through the eyes of groups rarely heard in mainstream histories.
 Loewen spent two years at the Smithsonian Institution studying and comparing twelve American history textbooks widely used throughout the United States.
 His findings were published in Lies My Teacher Told Me: Everything Your High School History Textbook Got Wrong.

 On the political right, professor Larry Schweikart makes the opposite case: he alleges in his 48 Liberal Lies About American History that United States history education has a liberal bias.

-In a landmark book called "The Trouble with Textbooks," Gary A. Tobin and Dennis R. Ybarra show how some American textbooks contain anti-Semitic versions of Jewish history and faith, particularly in relation to Christianity and Islam.
+In a landmark book called The Trouble with Textbooks, Gary A. Tobin and Dennis R. Ybarra show how some American textbooks contain anti-Semitic versions of Jewish history and faith, particularly in relation to Christianity and Islam.
 The authors found that some U.S. textbooks "tend to discredit the ties between Jews and the Land of Israel.
 Israel is blamed for starting wars in the region and being colonialist.
 Jews are charged with deicide in the killing of Jesus.
 All in all, there are repeated misrepresentations that cross the line into bigotry."

 Asia

-Middle East
+Israel and Palestine

 Palestinian school text books have come under repeated criticism for anti-Israeli bias.
 An independent study of Palestinian textbooks by Professor Nathan Brown of George Washington University in Washington, DC, found that Palestine National Authority-authored books avoid treating anything controversial regarding Palestinian national identity, and while highly nationalistic, do not incite hatred, violence and anti-Semitism.
-It cannot be described as a "peace curriculum"either, but the charges against it are often wildly exaggerated or inaccurate.

 An analysis of Israeli textbooks in 2000 by the Center for Monitoring the Impact of Peace (CMIP), found that there was no indoctrination against the Arabs as a nation, nor a negative presentation of Islam.
-However in 2012, Nurit Peled-Elhanan, a professor of language and education at the Hebrew University of Jerusalem, published Palestine in Israeli School Books: Ideology and Propaganda in Education, an account of her study of the contents of Israeli school books, finding that Israeli school books do in fact promote racism against and negative images of Arabs, and prepare Israeli children for compulsory military service.
+However in 2012, Nurit Peled-Elhanan, a professor of language and education at the Hebrew University of Jerusalem, published Palestine in Israeli School Books: Ideology and Propaganda in Education, an account of her study of the contents of Israeli school books, alleging that Israeli school books do in fact promote racism against and negative images of Arabs, and prepare Israeli children for compulsory military service.